Mercedes-Benz S-Class (W220): Active Body Control

-The electronically controlled hydropneumatic Active Body Control (ABC) system is technically more advanced than Airmatic and keeps the car level even in fast corners, provides a comfort and sports setting.
+The electronically controlled hydropneumatic Active Body Control (ABC) system is technically more advanced than Airmatic and keeps the car level even in fast corners, as well as providing a comfort and sports setting.
 Also, just like Airmatic equipped vehicles, the ride height can be raised by using a button (2 settings, compared with Airmatic's single setting), increasing ground clearance for driving on difficult terrain such as roads with deep ruts or snow.
 Prior to September 2002, only higher end models (e.g. S 600, which only was available with ABC) lowered themselves automatically at higher speeds by 15 mm in order to achieve greater stability (lower center of gravity) as well as better fuel efficiency through a slightly improved aerodynamic drag coefficient.
-As of September 2002 all models, regardless of engine and drivetrain type (ABC or Airmatic) were able to do so as well.
-Furthermore, at highway speeds the suspension computer automatically engages sport mode (Airmatic - Sport mode 1 or 2 depending on the current speed), thus aiding safety by significantly reducing body roll in sharp turns.
+As of September 2002, all models, regardless of engine and drivetrain type (ABC or Airmatic), were able to do so as well.
+Furthermore, at highway speeds, the suspension computer automatically engages sport mode (Airmatic - Sport mode 1 or 2 depending on the current speed), thus aiding safety by reducing body roll in sharp turns.

+ABC was standard on the S 55 AMG (supercharged), S 600 (biturbo), and S 65 AMG (biturbo), while being an optional upgrade on other S-Class models.

+The ABC system consists of several key components including a high-pressure hydraulic pump, hydraulic struts with electronic sensors, pressure accumulators, a pulsation damper, valve blocks, and a hydraulic fluid reservoir with filter.
+The system operates at pressures exceeding 200 bar.
+Regular maintenance includes hydraulic fluid and filter replacement every two years or 20,000 km.
+Common failure points include deterioration of hydraulic lines after approximately 10 years, pump wear from low fluid levels, and pulsation damper failure — identifiable by a humming noise peaking at around 2,000 rpm.